dhpour/x-scroll-archive/README.md

 ## Description

-It catches all recieved X's posts/tweets and stores it in elasticsearch/opensearch.
+It catches all recieved X's posts/tweets and stores them on `elasticsearch`.

 ## How to run